 Unexcused Absences are absences that don't align with the criteria outlined above.

-Parents may excuse their student ten times in the school year; after the 10th absence, the student will be considered unexcused absent unless they have a professional excuse.
+Parents may excuse their student ten times in the school year; after the 10th absence, the student will be considered an unexcused absence unless they have a professional excuse.
 PLEASE always get doctor or court notes.
 Districts require they are sent absent reports every semester.
 Individual districts file truancy when needed.
+JDLA does not file truancy.